albanread/jitBrainsForth/docs/Register Usage.md

 However jBF does use some registers for its own purposes

 These are the data stack DS, the return/temporary stack RS, the dictionary pointer H, and the locals stack LS.
 These values persist across function calls and are used to manage the state of the interpreter and track the current execution context.

-The register allocated to DS is R11.
+The register allocated to DS is R15.
-The register allocated to RS is R10.
+The register allocated to RS is R14.
-The register allocated to LS is R9.
+The register allocated to LS is R13.

+These are used from C and FORTH code to access the stacks.

 Three scratch registers are used to perform stack operations